My work with patients is informed by the following therapeutic approaches and fields of study:

 Solution-Focused or Brief Therapy

 This approach to treatment is goal oriented, using therapy as a way to reach solutions rather than as a focus for symptoms or issues.
 Relief is generally practical and can come quickly, often guided by a person’s own previous experience with positive outcomes.
-When a person comes to realize they have already been responsible for successful choices and behaviors, new options for resolution can emerge that may have previously been unconsidered.
+When a person comes to realize that he or she has already been responsible for successful choices and behaviors, new options can emerge that may have previously been unconsidered.
 Because solutions are already within the person’s realm of experience, repeating these successful behaviors feels natural.

-This psychological perspective encourages viewing ourselves as a “whole person” greater than the sum of our parts.
-It values self exploration, asserts that spiritual aspiration is a vital part of our psyches and maintains that human beings have a remarkable capacity for self-healing.
+This psychological perspective encourages viewing ourselves as a “whole” greater than the sum of our parts.
+It values self-exploration and maintains that human beings have a remarkable capacity for self-healing.
 In particular, this view encourages a stance from the therapist which includes deep and genuine caring, authentic relating and a relationship to the patient’s feelings and experience as if her or his own.

-This field of human study focuses on the strengths and virtues that enable individuals and communities to thrive.
-Its premise is founded on the belief that people want to live meaningful lives, develop what is best within them and enhance their experiences of functioning in the world.
+This field of human study focuses on the strengths and virtues that enable individuals to thrive.
+Its premise is founded on the belief that people want to live meaningful lives, develop what is best within them and enhance their experiences.